 If you are in a situation where you are concerned about your rights following the breakdown of your cohabiting relationship, you should seek legal advice.
 Solicitors' fees in Ireland are not fixed and can vary considerably.
 Shop around and obtain some quotes before you decide on a particular legal firm.
-Contact information for solicitors firms throughout Ireland is available on the Law Society website.
+You can find contact details for solicitors and firms throughout Ireland on lawsociety.ie

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation that operates a network of legal advice clinics throughout the country.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
 FLAC also runs an information and referral line during office hours for basic legal information.